Abound

 Specific Goals

-Show actionable insights on device performance.
+Show actionable insights on device performance and how they relate to different building spaces.

 For research wireframes, I used components I created for the design system.
 The fidelity was lowered so users feel comfortable giving feedback.